 Bobbin vs Toroidal Transformers

-Most of the transformers come in two construction types – bobbin and toroidal.
+Transformers come in two construction types – bobbin and toroidal.
 Both have advantages and disadvantages.
 There are two big advantages in toroidal design.
 First, the circumference of a single wire turn is much shorter than with bobbin transformers.
 It means less wire and thus much lower winding resistance.
-Second, the toroidal transformers have a great natural EMI immunity and don’t need screening.
+Second, the toroidal transformers have a great natural EMI immunity and often don’t need screening.

 On the other hand, the biggest advantage of bobbin transformers is very low winding capacitance.
 However, a ribbon motor is a current driver.
 It produces high current relatively to its ultra-low voltage.
 Current sources natively perform very good with capacitive loads, so low capacitance does not offer any major improvements in ribbon microphone application.